xevolesi/pytorch-fcn/README.md

 5. `pre_push_test` - run formatters and tests.
 Use `make lint` to run linter checking and `make format` to apply formatters.

-This repo doesn't contain any integration tests (test for the whole modelling pipeline) just because it's really annoying to adapt them to free github runners.
+This repo contains some tests just to be sure that some tricks works correctly, but unfortunatelly it doesn't contain any integration tests (test for the whole modelling pipeline) just because it's really annoying to adapt them to free github runners.
+Note that running tests takes quite a lot of time.